DevExpress-Examples/asp-net-mvc-grid-custom-binding-with-sorting-paging/Readme.md

 This example demonstrates how to implement a simple custom binding scenario for the [GridView](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) extension and handle sorting and paging operations in the corresponding Action methods.

-This example demonstrates a universal implementation approach.
-It can be easily adopted and used for every data source object that implements the `IQueryable` interface.
+You can modify this approach to use with any data source object that implements the `IQueryable` interface.

 ## Implementation details